yce6db/spsatuva.github.io/_pages/resources/courses.md

 You will cover chapters 13-18
 <br>
 <br>
-Prerequisites: MATH 3250 and either MATH 3351 or MATH 4210
+Prerequisites: Differential Equations (MATH 3250) and either Elementary Linear Algebra (MATH 3351) or Mathematics for Physics (MATH 4210)
 </p>
 </div>
 </div>